Bone mineral density (BMD) is defined as amount of mineral (calcium hydroxyapatite) per unit of bone.

 Brodie abscess is an intraosseous abscess related to a focus of subacute pyogenic osteomyelitis.
 Unfortunately, there is no reliable way radiographically to exclude a focus of osteomyelitis.
 It has a protean radiographic appearance and can occur at any location and in a patient of any age.
 It mi...

 Brown adipose tissue (BAT) is one of two types of adipose tissue (the other one being white fat) important for producing thermal energy (heat, non-shivering thermogenesis) especially in the newborn.
 It constitutes ~5% of body mass in the newborn and tends to disappear in adulthood.
 It is importa...

-Brown tumour, also known as osteitis fibrosa cystica (OFC) or, rarely osteoclastoma, is one of the manifestations of hyperparathyroidism.
+Brown tumour, also known as osteitis fibrosa cystica and rarely as osteoclastoma, is one of the manifestations of hyperparathyroidism.
 It represents a reparative cellular process, rather than a neoplastic process.
-Histologically brown tumours are identical to giant cell tumour (both are osteo...
+Histologically brown tumours are identical to giant cell tumour (both are osteocla...

 Brucellosis is a global zoonotic infection secondary to any of the four Brucella spp. that infect humans.
 It can be focal or systemic, but has a particular affinity for the musculoskeletal system.

 Brucellosis occurs worldwide but is particularly prevalent in Mediterranean regions...